jamescummings/REED/README.md

 # REED
-Various work for REED project in Toronto or other things related to REED
+Various work for REED project in Toronto (and elsewhere) or other things related to REED